craftablescience/minecraft-python-cmd-api/README.md

 Please check the projects page for a list of planned features

-### Need help setting up, want to suggest a feature, or wanting to become a contributor?
+### Need help setting up, want to suggest a feature, or want to become a contributor?
 Join the Discord at [discord.gg/ASgHFkX](https://discord.gg/ASgHFkX).